eamodeorubio/appseed.jquery/README.md

 appseed.jquery
 =====
-It is a set of plugins for jQuery developed under the LGPL V3 License Each folder contains the project for each jQuery plugin
+It is a set of plugins for jQuery developed under the LGPL V3 License.

+Each folder contains the project for each jQuery plugin